 GeneCards Summary for ADK Gene

 ADK (Adenosine Kinase) is a Protein Coding gene.
 Diseases associated with ADK include hypermethioninemia encephalopathy due to adenosine kinase deficiency and hypermethioninemia due to adenosine kinase deficiency.
 Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
-GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor.
+GO annotations related to this gene include poly(A) RNA binding and adenosine kinase activity.

 UniProtKB/Swiss-Prot Summary for ADK Gene